ezefarina/maven-training/README.md

 For further reference about the Lifecycle, Phases and goals check [this article](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)

 Fur further info about check [this other one](http://maven.apache.org/guides/introduction/introduction-to-profiles.html)

+### Plugin basic configuration
+You would need to configure a plugin when you need to attach a specific functionality to a specific phase.
+In this example, we are speficying which should be the name of the output WAR file on the webapp module.
+In this case the *maven-war-plugin* is the default plugin used for war packaging during *package* phase.
+In this case we are explicitly adding it to parametrize the final name this war will have (of course you are able to do a lot more than this, it's just a simple example).
+Each plugin has a default phase defined, that it will be attached to if you don't define a different one.